Filter Options

 What are the lodges like in Etosha?

-“Etosha has an excellent range of accommodation, and lodges are at the heart of what the park has to offer.
+“Etosha has an excellent range of accommodations, and lodges are at the heart of what the park has to offer.
 Most lodges are in the upper mid-range to top-end price categories, although most are located just outside the national park.
-Some of these are in the adjacent private game reserves, which are quieter than the main park and its accommodation, but you still have easy access to the park itself.
+Some are in the adjacent private game reserves.
+These are quieter than the main park and its accommodations, but you still have easy access to the park itself.
 Most have swimming pools, restaurants, bars and other facilities.
 Not all are lodges: some come in the form of tented camps, where you sleep in safari tents.
 The national park has a number of sprawling, fenced park-run accommodation centers in or just outside the park.
 These are much cheaper and have everything from campsites to lodge rooms.
 Some also have a swimming pool, restaurant and bar, and even a small grocery store for supplies.
-Many overlook waterholes and these are the best places to see the black rhinos and other animals come and drink after dark.”
+Many overlook waterholes, and these are the best places to see the black rhinos and other animals come and drink after dark.”

 3